Alpha Protocol: Critical reception

 Alpha Protocol received divided reviews from critics; while Obsidian expected the game to score around 80 marks out of 100, review aggregator Metacritic recorded lower average scores.

 The gameplay received negative reviews.
 The gunplay was criticized for lacking polish and being unrefined, and the artificial intelligence was found to be subpar by most critics.
 Rich McCormick from PC Gamer called the combat "simplistic" and the gunplay "floaty", but he was impressed by the weapon customization system's complexity and extensiveness.
 Charles Onyett from IGN had a less-enthusiastic view of the customization system and considered it only serviceable.
 He also criticized other gameplay faults, such as the unreliable cover system, repetitive combat encounters, and sub-par boss fights.
 Christian Donlan enjoyed the boss fights for their changing of the game's pace.
 Kevin VanOrd from GameSpot criticized the game's camera for being unreliable and the cover for being inconsistent.
 He also noted that poor AI hindered the stealth sections and that combat scenarios may not match the players' customization, leading to players' frustration.
-Nicholas Tan of Game Revolution noted issues with the clumsiness of using special abilities, and poor gunplay, especially in the earlier levels of the game.
+Nicholas Tan of GameRevolution noted issues with the clumsiness of using special abilities, and poor gunplay, especially in the earlier levels of the game.
 He enjoyed the mini-games, which he described as "challenging".
 However, Onyett and VanOrd noted these mini-games were not designed for PC players.
 Justin McElroy from Joystiq criticized the gunplay, in which weapon accuracy is based on its statistics instead of aiming.
-Jim Sterling from Destructoid and Joe Juba from Game Informer were very critical of the gameplay systems, which Sterling called "abominable" and "ruined"; and Juba said many of the game's systems are "archaic and unaccommodating".
+James Stephanie Sterling from Destructoid and Joe Juba from Game Informer were very critical of the gameplay systems, which Sterling called "abominable" and "ruined"; and Juba said many of the game's systems are "archaic and unaccommodating".